matkoch/matkoch.github.io/_posts/2020-06-05-reusable-build-components-with-interface-default-implementations.md

 ## Provoking Diamond Problems

 So far, our build implementation doesn't really justify the demand for interfaces yet.
 We could have also used a **hierarchy of base classes** along the way.
 However, for our next step, we'll actually need the flexibility of [multiple inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance).
 Suppose we want to extract the `Announce` target in its own interface and also make it more general purpose, so that it can be used when publishing a website or a mobile application.
-Think of it as following the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) with build components.
+Think of it as the **[single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) for build components**.
 Let's introduce the `IAnnounce` interface:

 {% highlight csharp linenos %}
 interface IAnnounce